Practice-SpencerTower/DSAs/trie-prefix.md

 Tries:

 - a special type of tree
+- useful for autocomplete and spellcheckers
+- allows you to reuse nodes - makes tree efficient for string lookup
 - root is a placeholder node - does not have a character
 - create a node for each letter starting at the root
   - for each character in the word